shuanglinchen/shuanglinchen.github.io/notes/reading-list.md

 ## September 2024

--     Annaka Harris, [TConscious: A Brief Guide to the Fundamental Mystery of the Mind,  Wiley, (2019)] [HAR2019]
+-     Annaka Harris, [Conscious: A Brief Guide to the Fundamental Mystery of the Mind,  Wiley, (2019)] [HAR2019]

 [HAR2019]: https://www.amazon.com/gp/product/0062906712